banner

 The House Sparrow (Passer domesticus) is becoming something of a rarity nowadays.
 Picture's: $

-We don't see many House Sparrows around, because we live in a small village in a rural arae with lots of forests.
+We don't see many House Sparrows around because we live in a small village in a rural arae with lots of forests.
 That's the territory of the Tree Sparrows.
 Both species belong to a mainly tropical family of birds.
 Most of its members build huge and complicated nests.
-The House Sparrow very rarely builds such a complicated nest in the trees but mainly it nests under the tiles of roofs etc. The Tree Sparrow never weaves a complicated nest for it is a real hole-nesting bird.
+The House Sparrow very rarely builds such a complicated nest in the trees but mainly it nests under the tiles of roofs etc. The Tree Sparrow never weaves a nest for it is a real hole-nesting bird.
 By the way: in Northern America this family of birds is better known as the Weaver Finches.
-Usually over there the name sparrows is used to refer to the family of American Sparrows (Emberizidae), non of which live in Europe, leave alone our garden.
+Usually over there the name sparrows is used to refer to the family of American Sparrows (Emberizidae), non of which live in Europe, let alone in our garden.

 In winter the Tree Sparrow (Passer montanus) often appears in large numbers.